Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Methodology

 \subsection{Machine learning for lake ice extraction}

-We model lake ice detection in optical satellite images as a per pixel 2-class (\textit{frozen, non-frozen}) supervised classification problem.
-For each pixel, the feature vector is formed by directly stacking the 12 (5) bands of MODIS (VIIRS), see Fig.~\ref{fig:spectrum}.
+We model lake ice detection in optical satellite images as a per-pixel 2-class (\textit{frozen, non-frozen}) supervised classification problem and employ a linear SVM~\citep{SVM} classifier.
+As in \cite{Tom2020_lakeice_RS_journal}, for each pixel, the feature vector is formed by directly stacking the 12 (5) bands of MODIS (VIIRS).
+The bands that offer maximum separability for the task of lake ice monitoring were automatically chosen by the supervised XGBoost feature selection algorithm~\citep{xgboost}.
 We treat \textit{snow-on-ice} and \textit{snow-free-ice} as a single class: \textit{frozen}.
-Class \textit{non-frozen} denotes the water pixels.
-The class distributions in winters 2016--17 and 2017--18 are shown in Fig.~\ref{fig:class_imbalance_bargraph}~(\ref{App:classimbalance}).
-There is a significant class imbalance in our dataset, since we include all cloud-free dates from September till May, of which only a minority is frozen.
-We have tested four off-the-shelf ML classifiers: linear SVM [SL], SVM with Radial Basis Function (RBF) kernel [SR], Random Forest [RF] and eXtreme Gradient Boosting [XGB] to perform pixel-wise supervised classification in order to predict the state of a lake.

-We recall that SVM is a linear large-margin classifier, which can be extended to non-linear class boundaries with the kernel trick.
-The choice of kernel is critical and depends on the data distribution.
-In our case we tested both linear and RBF kernels.
-RF is an ensemble learning approach which relies on bagging (bootstrap aggregation) of multiple decision trees constructed from the data, using randomisation to decorrelate the individual trees.
-XGB is also an ensemble method based on (shallower) decision trees, but iteratively learns the trees with gradient descent, such that each tree corrects error of earlier ones.
-XGB is highly scalable and exploits sparsity.
-We note that several comparison studies exist in the literature for other applications than ours, e.g.,~\citep{comparison_ML_1,comparison_ML_3,comparison_ML_2}.
+Class \textit{non-frozen} denotes the open water pixels.

-Note also, while there recently has been a strong interest in deep learning for remote sensing tasks, it is not suitable for our particular application, due to the scarcity of pixels with reliable ground truth.
-The lakes that we monitor are small and ground truth is available for two winters (see Section~\ref{sec:GT} and Fig.~\ref{fig:class_imbalance_bargraph}), which is too little to train data-greedy deep neural networks.
-Also, given the large GSD and limited need for spatial context, we do not expect deep models to greatly outperform our shallower ones, see Section~\ref{sec:EXPERIMENTS}.
+While there recently has been a strong interest in deep learning for remote sensing tasks~\citep{CampsValls_wiley_2021}, deep neural networks are not suitable for our particular application, due to the scarcity of pixels with reliable ground truth.
+The lakes that we monitor are small and ground truth is available only for two winters (see Section~\ref{sec:Data}), which is too little to train data-hungry neural networks.
+Also, given the large GSD and limited need for spatial context, we do not expect deep models to greatly outperform shallower ones.